 — Maester Kinoc, Final Fantasy X

 - Total Necrocracy: Undead rulers with undead subjects.

 - Rule of the Dead: Undead rulers with living subjects.

 - Half-And-Half: Undead rulers with living subjects and undead subjects.

 Anime and Manga

-- Vampire Hunter D: Count Magnus Lee effectively rules a Kingdom.
-Technically he doesn't rule it any more - people just fear him too much to actively fight against him, but he can't really go and order them around like he used to, either.
+- Vampire Hunter D: Count Magnus Lee effectively rules the Kingdom.
+Technically he doesn't rule it any more—people just fear him too much to actively fight against him, but he can't really go and order them around like he used to, either.